igorkry/tnt4j-streams/README.md

     Actual only if `UseExecutors` is set to `true`
         * `ExecutorRejectedTaskOfferTimeout` - time to wait (in seconds) for a task to be inserted into bounded queue if max. queue size is reached.
 Default value - `20sec`.
 (Optional) Actual only if `ExecutorsBoundedModel` is set to `true`.
+* `PingLogActivityCount` - defines repetitive number of streamed activity entities to put "ping" log entry with stream statistics.
+Default value - `-1` meaning `NEVER`.
+(Optional, can be OR'ed with `PingLogActivityDelay`.
+* `PingLogActivityDelay` - defines repetitive interval in seconds between "ping" log entries with stream statistics.
+Default value - `-1` meaning `NEVER`.
+(Optional, can be OR'ed with `PingLogActivityCount`.

     sample:
 ```xml